camrentm/tournaments-wrapped/README.md

 ## Download

 Don't want to run from source?
-Grab the latest `.exe` from the [Releases](https://github.com/camrentm/tournaments-wrapped/releases) page — no Python required.
+Grab the latest `.exe` from the [Releases](https://github.com/camrentm/tournaments-wrapped/releases) page, no Python required.

 > **Windows note:** You may see a SmartScreen warning on first launch.
 Click **More info → Run anyway**.